Interoperable-data/automate-va/docs/USE CASES/CLD.md

 Allows for the user to search for the CLD to be withdrawn (from the collection of Issued/Suspended/Restricted, but not the Amended CLD's).
 The user cannot edit any of the properties of the CLD, and no copy will be made in the KG, but the withdrawn CLD itself:

-- SHALL be marked as updated using `dct:modified` to the DATE of withdrawal;
+- SHALL be marked as `dct:modified` on the DATE of withdrawal;
 - SHALL have its status be changed into `Withdrawn`, which blocks it from ever being restored again.
 - SHALL BE CHANGED in regard to its `vpa:valid` property, whereby the Period of Validity is set to 0 ([more info here](../ERADIS/CERTIFICATES.md#w3c-time-ontology)).

+> [!WARNING]
+> When using expiration dates instead of validity periods, another action is needed.

-All withdrawals must lead to the appropriate notifications.
+All withdrawals must lead to the appropriate [notifications](./#Subscriptions).
+Any explanation on the withdrawal must be added through `dct:description`.

 ## Deduced States of a CLD